The Vegetarian – Han Kang (Korean) translated by Deborah Smith

 Voices – Dacia Maraini (Italian), translated by Dick Kitto

 The Sunday Times has called Dacia Maraini “Italy’s most audacious author” due to her compelling crime drama novels.
-Voices sees the story of a radio journalist working on a case about female murders becoming part of her own research when her neighbor is brutally murdered.
+‘Voices’ is the dark story of a radio journalist working on a case about female murders becoming part of her own research when her neighbor is brutally murdered.
 The further she digs, the more unsettling the cases become.

 Broken Glass – Alain Mabanckou (Congolese) translated by Helen Stevenson